-Preparing Your Little One for the Separation While You Birth the New Baby
+Preparing Your Child for the Separation While You Birth the New Baby

-Many women worry about leaving their older child when they go to the hospital to give birth to their baby.
-It doesn’t help that labor is by definition unpredictable in both timing and length, making it even harder to prepare a child who is often little more than a baby himself.
+Many women worry about leaving their older child if they go to the hospital to give birth to their baby.
+It doesn’t help that labor is unpredictable in both timing and length, making it even harder to prepare a child who is often little more than a baby himself.

-It is, of course, possible for the older child to say with his dad, rather than being left with a friend or relative.
+It is, of course, often possible for the child to stay with his other parent, rather than being left with a friend or relative.
 But we also know that labor advances faster when women have support from a loved one, so most of the time a woman’s partner stays with her during labor and the older child is left in someone else’s care.

 How do we prepare our older baby, toddler or preschooler for this separation from mom, and maybe even from home?